OhioBob/Grannus-Expansion-Pack/README.md

   * PlanetShine works with GEP_Primary only, otherwise disabled.
   * EVE eclipses work with GEP_Primary only, otherwise disabled.
   * SCANsat day-night terminator works with GEP_Primary only, otherwise it is drawn incorrectly.
+  * This planet pack is not compatible with Scatterer v0.0825b, use v0.0772.

 ## License